 We are on hand year-round to bring insight and provide proactive advice.
 We advise on compliance with relevant disclosure and accounting guidance (eg Companies Act and FRS 102).

-Saffery Champness Audit Limited is registered to carry out audit work in Ireland by Chartered Accountants Ireland.
+Saffery Audit Limited is registered to carry on audit work in Ireland by the Institute of Chartered Accountants in Ireland.